-Microsoft just revealed its Surface Pro 3 Windows 8 based tablet in New York this week, where the company’s VP Panos Panay stated that the new Microsoft device is able to compete and also overcome the highly appreciated MacBook Air.
+Microsoft’s VP Panos Panay stated that the Surface Pro 3 is able to compete and also overcome the highly appreciated MacBook Air.
 So, can this be true?
-We know that Microsoft is trying to come with an alternative for the MacBook Air since Surface Pro 2, though unfortunately since now the company only succeeded in providing a high end Windows powered tablet and not the promised tablet / laptop hybrid.
+We know that Microsoft has been trying to come with an alternative for the MacBook Air since Surface Pro 2, though unfortunately since now the company only succeeded in providing a high end Windows powered tablet and not the promised tablet / laptop hybrid.

 Microsoft Surface 3 vs MacBook Air